 What is a Diatomaceous Earth Filter or DE Filter?

-- The Hayward ProGrid 60-Square-Foot Pool Filter offers superior large-capacity performance, efficiency and water clarity
+- HIGH-CAPACITY FILTER: The Hayward ProGrid 60 sq. ft. diatomaceous earth filter offers superior performance, efficiency and water clarity

-- High-impact grid elements provide up-flow filtration and top-down backwashing for maximum efficiency
+- MAXIMUM EFFICIENCY: High-impact grid elements provide up-flow filtration and top-down backwashing for maximum efficiency

-- Durable, glass-reinforced copolymer construction ensures corrosion-free durability and withstand the elements
+- DURABLE DESIGN: Durable, glass-reinforced copolymer construction ensures corrosion-free durability and withstand the elements

 This pool filter uses sedimentary rocks from fossilized remains of microscopic organisms called diatoms.
 These are often referred to as silica or silica deposits and are great for filtering water impurities because it’s very fine and can filter extremely small particles from your pool water.